-$^{^{19}}$ As a result of our approval of the forward-looking GCT as proposed, NIPSCO's request in the alternative is moot.
-4878-7559-9576, v.1 45 i.
+i.
 Reliability.
 Reliability is ensuring customers have the power they need when they need it.
-We have recognized that in a dramatically shifting generation landscape the need for fast-start/quick ramping resources is magnified.
+We have recognized that in a dramatically shifting generation landscape the need for fast start/quick ramping resources is magnified.
 Southern Ind.
 Gas & Elec.
-Co., Cause No. 45564 (IURC 6/28/2022), pp. 18-19.
-NIPSCO witness Austin's testimony informs us that this need is increasing even since our findings in Cause No. 45564.
-Record evidence supports findings that the proposed CT Project addresses needs identified by key stakeholders, including MISO, NERC, the MISO IMM, and others, and addresses needed attributes to directly support NIPSCO's overall generation portfolio.
+Co., Cause No. 45564 (IURC 6/28/2022).
+NIPSCO witness Mr. Austin's testimony informs us this need is increasing.
+Evidence of record supports findings that the proposed CT Project addresses needs identified by key stakeholders, including MISO, NERC, the MISO IMM, and others, and addresses needed attributes to directly support NIPSCO's overall generation portfolio.

 Both the NERC and MISO have warned stakeholders that, as the penetration of solar generation increases, the challenge of steeper ramping needs for the non-solar fleet magnifies.
-Pet.
-Ex.
-3 at 11, 17-19.
 Mr. Austin cited numerous publications from NERC, MISO, and MISO's IMM discussing the need to install fast-starting, quick ramping generation to support the growing portfolio of renewable resources and maintain reliable service.
-Pet.
-Ex.
-3 at 8-11, 17 citing Electric Reliability Organization ("ERO") Priorities Report 2023, NERC 2021 Long-Term Reliability Assessment (December 2021), NERC 2022 Long-Term Reliability Assessment (December 2022), MISO's Response to the Reliability Imperative dated January 2023, and IMM 2022 State of the Market Report for the Miso Electricity Markets (June 15, 2023).
-NERC even specifically recognizes the important role regulatory policy plays in ensuring a reliable grid.
-Mr. Austin explained that 2023 marked the first year, "energy policy" has been added as a risk profile to ERO Priorities Report.
-Pet.
-Ex.
-3 at 8-10.
-Mr. Austin, quoting from the ERO Priorities report explained: "[t]raditional resource adequacy approaches that assume the system is adequately planned if there is enough generation capacity during peak load hours have become insufficient given the accelerated changes in resource mix, extreme weather events, and fuel dependencies."
-Id. at 10.
-The 2022 Long-Term Reliability Assessment issued December 2022 (pp. 17-18) states as follows:
+NERC specifically recognizes the important role regulatory policy plays in ensuring a reliable grid.
+Mr. Austin explained that 2023 marked the first year, "energy policy" has been added as a risk profile to Electric Reliability Organization ("ERO") Priorities Report.
+Mr. Austin, quoted the ERO Priorities report stating: "[t]raditional resource adequacy approaches that assume the system is adequately planned if there is enough generation capacity during peak load hours have become insufficient given the accelerated changes in resource mix, extreme weather events, and fuel dependencies."
+Petitioner's Exhibit No. 3.
+The 2022 Long-Term Reliability Assessment issued December 2022 states as follows: